amitport/DRIVE-One-bit-Distributed-Mean-Estimation/experiments/federated/README.md

 Each line in `experiments.txt` corresponds to command line parameters of one experiment.

-In order to reproduce the paper's results, execute `run_experiment.py` for every line in `experiments.txt` and add the `--root_output_dir` command line parameter to specify the output directory.
+In order to reproduce the paper's results, execute `experiments/federated/run_experiment.py` (the current working directory should be the repo's root) for every line in `experiments.txt` and add the `--root_output_dir` command line parameter to specify the output directory.

 You can monitor the progress using TensorBoard: